-1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
+&lt;sup>1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
 Further coordination may occur as needed.

 Table SPO-JDA-1.
-Spill treatments for evaluating 12 versus 24-hour spill at John Day Dam in 2002.
+Spill treatments for evaluating 12 versus 24-hour spill at John Day Dam during the summer, 2003.